Orchard House remains TEMPORARILY CLOSED due to COVID-19 restrictions

 During a tour of Orchard House with a Living History re-enactor, Brownies will hear stories about the Alcott girls' childhood, play a game, learn a song from the period, draw their own family crests, and participate in other Alcott-inspired activities.

-1.5 hour program offered year-round. $14 per scout/additional
+1 hour program offered year-round. $18 per scout/additional a

 "MY FAMILY STORY" BADGE